-Egg Donation Tijuana is a highly successful form of fertility treatment where an egg (oocyte) is obtained from a selected donor, fertilized in the laboratory with sperm from the male patient or sperm donor, then transferred into the intended mother’s or gestational surrogate’s uterus.
+Egg Donation Tijuana is a highly successful form of fertility treatment where an egg (oocyte) is obtained from a selected donor, fertilized in the laboratory with sperm from the male patient or sperm donor, then transferred into the intended mother’s uterus.

-A wide variety of patients can benefit from the Egg Donation Tijuana process, including LGBTQ families.
+A wide variety of patients can benefit from the Egg Donation Tijuana process.

 What to Expect with Egg Donation in Tijuana

 The first step of the Egg Donation Tijuana process is scheduling a consultation with our doctor to ensure that egg donation is the best option for you.
 At this time, you can sit down with one of our compassionate, highly trained doctors to discuss your expectations.